CrossBreezeNL/CrossGenerate/Documentation/docs/Config/XPath.md

 ```

 #### Any attribute selection
-The '//' at the beginning of the expression makes sure it selects all attribute elements no matter where they reside in the model (so not only of the current node).
+The '//' at the beginning of the expression makes sure it selects all attribute elements no matter where they reside in the XML document (so not only descedants of the current node).
 ``` xml
 //attribute
 ```